29hausman/HTML-Game-Editor/README.md

-Replace line 19 with the code from the editor.
+Replace what is in quotation marks on line 19 with the code from the editor.
 The 2 files are NOT meant to be put together.
+You have to download the files to run the game.

 _______